sivajik34/magento-airflow/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue.

 #### **License:**
-This project is licensed under the MIT License.
+This project is licensed under the Opensource License.

 ---

-You can customize the description to suit your specific needs or include additional sections if needed.